Tradition Book: Celestial Chorus

 Tradition Book: Celestial Chorus is a tabletop role-playing game supplement originally published by White Wolf Publishing in July 1996 for their game Mage: The Ascension.

 Contents

-Celestial Chorus is the fifth in the Tradition Book series, and is presented as extracts from the latest edition of the fictional The Book of Ages, the central codex of the Chorus throughout its millennia of existence.
+Celestial Chorus is a supplement presented as if it were a series of extracts from the fictional codex The Book of Ages, the central work that the Celestial Chorus has revered for its entire existence.

-Release
+Publication history

+Celestial Chorus is the fifth release in the Tradition Book series.
 The book was originally released by White Wolf Publishing in July 1996, with a second edition following in June 2001.

 Reception

 Adam Tinworth reviewed Celestial Chorus for Arcane magazine, rating it a 5 out of 10 overall.
 Tinworth comments that "For any player keen to take on the playing of such a religious character, this book provides a valuable grounding in the origin of the movement.
 But crucial elements that both players and storytellers alike will be looking for are sadly lacking.
 This is something of a missed opportunity."